* Lowell Skoog has a copy of each article marked with an asterisk.

 p.
 35: Draper, Arthur G., S/Sgt., "Doughnuts to Doughnuts With the Mountain Troops" *

 An account of the 10th Mountain Division in Italy, this article describes the arrival of the 10th at Naples, the fighting in the Appenines, the push across Italy to the Po River, the advance along Lake Garda, and the German surrender in Italy on May 2, 1945.
 The article is accompanied by signal corps photos of 10th Mountain troops in action and being addressed by commanding generals.
 Of the big push across Italy, Maj.
 Gen. George P. Hays said: "Many times we stuck our neck out with exposed flanks.
-At one time we were 45 miles in advance and both our flanks exposed.
+At one time we were 45 miles in advance with both our flanks exposed.
 The Lord had us by the hand."

 p.
 47: from The Blizzard, "The Tenth Says Goodbye" (filed under Housman, A.E.) *